bitcraze/bitcraze-website/src/products/multi-ranger-deck.md

 %}

 {% product_highlight
 fa-arrows;
 Laser ranging;
 Measure distances to objects all round
 %}

 The Multi-ranger deck uses a 5 laser sensors to measure the distance in the directions front/back/left/right/up.
-The maximum range for the ranger is 2 meters.
+This enables the Crazyflie to detect proximity to objects at up to two meters.

+{% product_highlight
+fa-cogs;
+Interactivity;
+Interact with the world around
+%}

+With the Multi-ranger deck and the [Flow deck](/flow-deck), the Crazyflie becomes an interactive autonomous platform.
+It has the capability to sense the space around it and to react to it.

+This allows for simple interactivity like obstacle avoidance.
+Thanks to the Crazyflie python API, it is easy to read the distance sensor measurements like in the push example described in the [getting started guide](/getting-started-with-stem-plus-drone-bundle).

+It also allows to start working on environment-aware problems like Simultaneous Localization And Mapping (SLAM) algorithms.

 ---